AbhishekJadhav2002/Hacktober_Fest_webDev_Project/README.md

 4. Portfolio Section (Status: pending)
 5. Services Section (Status: pending)
 6. Testimonials Section (Status: pending)
-7. COntact Section (Status: pending)
+7. Contact Section (Status: pending)

 ##### Be sure to contribute in one section at a time to avoid merge conflicts